This article may contain affiliate links where we earn a commission from qualifying purchases.

 Self-discharge is another problem that the West Marine AGM 79 AH Dual-Purpose marine battery solves.
 These dual-purpose batteries have a self-discharge rate of only 3% per month, which is superior to many cheaper batteries.

 You can purchase an AGM Dual-Purpose marine battery from the official West Marine website for $279.99 with an additional core charge, so be sure to provide an old battery with it to swap out.

 The West Marine AGM 79 AH is a great battery for medium-sized battery banks that either start the engine, service appliances, or both.
 It’s a smaller battery, so you will likely need more of them for either purpose.

 3. Mastervolt AGM 12/70 Sealed Marine Battery

-Sealed marine batteries won’t leak harmful chemicals into your boat’s compartments, and they also don’t need to be topped off with water to remain functional.
-Sealed AGM batteries also have a better cycle tolerance, which means they can endure more charge and discharge cycles than standard marine batteries.
+Sealed marine batteries won’t leak harmful chemicals into your boat’s compartments and won’t need to be topped off with water to remain functional.
+Sealed AGM batteries also have a better cycle tolerance, which means they can endure more charge and discharge cycles than standard boat batteries.

-When it comes to houseboats, many people want to spend the majority of their time enjoying the boat—not maintaining it.
-And obviously, some maintenance will be necessary, but a sealed marine battery like the Mastervolt AGM 12/70 can greatly reduce electricity-related headaches aboard.
+When it comes to houseboats, many people want to spend most of their time enjoying the boat—not maintaining it.
+Some maintenance will be necessary, but a sealed marine battery like the Mastervolt AGM 12/70 can greatly reduce electricity-related headaches aboard.

-You can purchase a Mastervolt AGM 12/70 Sealed Marine battery from West Marine for $319.99 each.
-Don’t forget to bring in another 12-volt battery to offset the core charge.
+You can purchase a Mastervolt AGM 12/70 Sealed Marine battery from the official West Marine website for $352.99 each.
+Don’t forget to bring another 12-volt battery to offset the core charge.

 The Mastervolt AGM sealed battery is a plug-and-play solution for houseboat battery banks.
 You can install it and leave it alone, as these batteries don’t require any maintenance.